Clifton Scientific Trust has a new vision for science education

 We raise funds in order to run these schemes and to enable the participation of students who would otherwise be unable to.
 If you would like more information please contact us.

-Dr Eric Albone and teacher Simon Lewis presented a report on these workshops at the 2020 ASE annual conference at Reading University on Friday 10th January
+Dr Eric Albone and teacher Simon Lewis presented a report on the Clifton Scientific Trust workshops at the 2020 ASE annual conference at Reading University on 10th January 2020

 Congratulations to Clifton Scientific Trust Patron Professor Sir Anthony Cheetham FRS on receiving a knighthood in the 2020 New Year’s Honours List for services to materials chemistry, UK science and global outreach